-Despite the difficulties this year, overall prospects for graduates in agriculture and food are still positive.
+Despite the difficulties the past two years, overall prospects for graduates in agriculture and food are still positive.
 While the cogs continue to turn, there is great opportunity for new entrants to put their stamp on the industry.

 And what an exciting time to join the industry.
 We’re going to see countless change over the next 5 years, providing even greater possibility to evolve and a larger set of roles to embrace.

 So, how do you go about getting a graduate role in agriculture?
 With so many options available, it’s difficult to know where to start.
 We’ve outlined some top tips to help guide you on this journey and to give you the tool you need to stand out from the crowd.